IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 - Drinking six to eight glasses of water a day;

-- Having fresh fruit and vegetable, especially the ones with vitamin C and D;
+- Having fresh fruit and vegetable, especially the ones with vitamins C and D;

 - Having a healthy diet rich in fiber, protein, and minerals,